 Marketing automation features are one of the weakest parts of Constant Contact.
 To be fair, the platform is mainly geared towards basic marketing tools for small businesses, and not many of them need much in the way of automation.

 The workflow builder is quite easy to use, but basically, all you can build is a basic autoresponder (i.e. time delay between emails).

 There’s no easy way to create different segments that receive different emails based on activity (e.g. link click, email open) during a sequence.

 You can start off a new series based on joining a list, making a purchase, or clicking a link in an email.
 So technically you could join a whole bunch of these workflows together, but that will get incredibly messy quickly.

-HubSpot does offer powerful email automation, which you can access with the Professional Marketing Hub plan.
+HubSpot on the other hand offers powerful email automation, which you can access with the Professional Marketing Hub or Enterprise Marketing Hub plan.

-With the automation feature, you’ll be able to build complex workflows based on a wide variety or actions and triggers including:
+With the automation feature, you’ll be able to build complex workflows based on a wide variety of actions and triggers including: